 Similar to profit margins, pricing is part of your business’s core objective of making money.
 Setting optimal prices is vital for achieving as many sales as possible.

 To help you set prices for your business, Wholesale Suite has made a free wholesale price calculator.
-It is a simple-to-use spreadsheet that lets you enter a few metrics to find the best price for your market:
+It’s a simple-to-use spreadsheet that lets you enter a few metrics to find the best price for your market:

 4. Inventory and warehousing considerations when starting a wholesale business